discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 <Warning>

 **Make sure to only press <Skill id="9089"/> three times (twice to throw the projectile and once to activate the skill initially) or you will cancel a wasted cast!
-Never interrupt your axe auto attack chain!
+Never interrupt your axe auto-attack chain!
 Keep <Skill name="purgingflames"/> on cooldown!**

 </Warning>